 The Vatnajokull glacier is in the mountains behind me, beyond that, Bardarbunga is starting to erupt.
 But here, on on Iceland’s main road, Route 1, it’s quiet.
-Just me, with a few sheep as my running partners, and vastness of the southern part of Iceland.
+Just me, with a few sheep as my running partners, and the vastness of the southern part of Iceland.
 Call me #inspiredbyiceland Continue reading

 But, this trip, no worries.
 We have blue skies and relatively smooth seas and see dolphins and one hump-backed whale with Gentle Giants!